 Best Deck Shoes

 These are not your kids’ Crocs.
 These water shoes are available in men’s whole sizes 9-13 with four-color options: blue/gray, khaki/black, camo and khaki.
-Running 46 to 50 dollars, this shoe is moderately priced.
+This shoe is moderately priced.
 Given that it’s good for a whole host of water uses, including fishing, boating, kayaking, jet skiing and surfing, it’s a cost-effective option for all water lovers.

 The Evair Deck Shoes are 100 percent waterproof and weigh less than 9 ounces per shoe.
 They boast ergonomic arches, a non-marking rubber outsole and a water-canal design.
 The one-piece molded EVA absorbs heel shock and reduces foot fatigue.
 When you’re waiting for a nibble, these shoes will be sure to keep your toes comfortable.